jaydenireland/vuetify-markdown-editor/README.md

 To show the rendered html only, use `viewer` mode.

-To use the markdown-it renderer directly, use `createRenderer` to create it.

 ## Exported modules

 * Editor: a vue component to edit markdown
-* createRenderer: a function to create a markdown-it render

 ## Props